-Under SII rules, the Tier 2 subordinated debt issued by UGP qualifies as regulatory capital, whereas under IFRS rules it is classified as a liability on the Group's balance sheet.
+Under SII rules, the Tier 2 subordinated loan notes issued by UGP qualifies as regulatory capital, whereas under IFRS rules it is classified as a liability on the Group's balance sheet.

-Furthermore, under IFRS the subordinated debt is valued at amortised cost and hence its valuation does not change due to changes in interest rates.
-Under SII the debt is valued at market value and hence its valuation changes with changes in interest rates (removing any increase or decrease in the value as a result of changes in the Group's own credit standing after initial recognition).
+Furthermore, under IFRS the subordinated loan notes are valued at amortised cost and hence its valuation does not change due to changes in interest rates.
+Under SII the loan notes are valued at market value and hence its valuation changes with changes in interest rates (removing any increase or decrease in the value as a result of changes in the Group's own credit standing after initial recognition).